Victoria and Albert Museum: Books

+The Reverend Alexander Dyce donated over 14,000 books to the museum in 1869.
+His donation included early editions, in Greek and Latin, of the poets and playwrights Aeschylus, Aristotle, Homer, Livy, Ovid, Pindar, Sophocles and Virgil.
+More recent authors include Giovanni Boccaccio, Dante, Racine, Rabelais and Molière.

-Writers whose papers are in the library are as diverse as Charles Dickens (that includes the manuscripts of most of his novels) and Beatrix Potter (with the greatest collection of her original manuscripts in the world).
-Illuminated manuscripts in the library dating from the 12th to 16th centuries include: a leaf from the Eadwine Psalter, Canterbury; Pocket Book of Hours, Reims; Missal from the Royal Basilica of Saint Denis, Paris; the Simon Marmion Book of Hours, Bruges; 1524 Charter illuminated by Lucas Horenbout, London; the Armagnac manuscript of the trial and rehabilitation of Joan of Arc, Rouen. also the Victorian period is represented by William Morris.
+Illuminated manuscripts in the library dating from the 12th to 16th centuries include: a leaf from the Eadwine Psalter, Canterbury; Pocket Book of Hours, Reims; Missal from the Royal Basilica of Saint Denis, Paris; the Simon Marmion Book of Hours, Bruges; 1524 Charter illuminated by Lucas Horenbout, London; the Armagnac manuscript of the trial and rehabilitation of Joan of Arc, Rouen.

-The National Art Library at the Victoria and Albert Museum collection catalogue used to be kept in different formats including printed exhibit catalogues, and card catalogues.
-A computer system called MODES cataloguing system was used from the 1980s to the 1990s, but those electronic files were not available to the library users.
-All of the archival material at the National Art Library is using Encoded Archival Description (EAD).
-The Victoria and Albert Museum has a computer system but most of the items in the collection, unless those were newly accessioned into the collection, probably do not show up in the computer system.
-There is a feature on the Victoria and Albert Museum website called "Search the Collections," but not everything is listed there.
+Victorian authors represented include Charles Dickens, by the manuscripts of most of his novels; Beatrix Potter, with the largest collection of her original manuscripts in the world and William Morris.

 The National Art Library also includes a collection of comics and comic art.
-Notable parts of the collection include the Krazy Kat Arkive, comprising 4,200 comics, and the Rakoff Collection, comprising 17,000 pieces collected by the writer and editor Ian Rakoff.
+This collection include the Krazy Kat Arkive, comprising 4,200 comics, and the Rakoff Collection, comprising 17,000 pieces collected by the writer and editor, Ian Rakoff.